 You can also see at a glance in the search results whether there are extra luggage fees.

-They also take the hacker fare to another level, providing a guarantee that if you book a hacker fare with them, and miss a connecting flight with a different airline (something for which there normally is no recourse), they’ll take care of you.
+They also take hacker fares to another level, providing a guarantee that if you book a hacker fare with them, and miss a connecting flight with a different airline (something for which there normally is no recourse), they’ll take care of you.
 However taking advantage of this feature does break my cardinal rule of booking directly with the airline.

-They are also apparently a bit sneaky with checked baggage fees, which tend to be more expensive than if you paid the airline directly.
+At one point rumour had it that they were a bit sneaky with checked baggage fees, which tend to be more expensive than if you paid the airline directly.
 Then again if Kiwi saves you as much money as their raving fans out there indicate, perhaps an inflated checked luggage fee isn’t so bad.

 Bonus Flights Site: